nomemory/tutorial-java8-streams-lambdas/README.md

 This doesn't look too bad, and the code is quite straight-forward.
 We can live with that.
 At least we did.

-But what if tell you `groupingBy` is a thing that is "built-in" in the Stream API and everything becomes a one-liner (that's not even hackish and with a stretch is as readble as plain English):
+But what if tell you `groupingBy` is a thing that is "built-in" in the Stream API and everything becomes a one-liner:

 ```java
 public static Map<String, List<Employee>> groupByDepartmentsF(List<Employee> employees) {